asimihsan/mindgames-webpage/data/puzzle/liteit/description.md

 **Enter the puzzle details in a text file using a text editor**:

-The puzzle definition format for the puzzle shown above is as follows: (`--` is a comment, not part of the definition):
+The puzzle definition format for the puzzle shown above is as follows (`:--` is a comment, not part of the definition):

     #1:-- Puzzle Number